 Introduced in the 1950’s and was used on all automatic transmissions for GM vehicles.
 This fluid was used through the mid-1960’s.

 It’s quite an old fluid, made for Fords using bronze clutches.
 This fluid would only be useful on classic or antique cars.

 (Highly friction modified), have different characteristics related to friction in contrast to Dexron and Mercon.

 The best power steering fluid substitute and the safest one is automatic transmission fluid.
 Your best bet is ATF when you’re out of power steering fluid.
-But bear in mind, the car manual is your best friend.
-Always consult it before purchasing anything on our own.
-And if you’re still not sure, visit a car mechanic and get a consult.
-It’s always better to get a professional opinion.
+But bear in mind, nothing works better than the fluid made for power steering.
+If you’re in need, you’re in luck, most if not all power steering fluid is budget friendly.